 On March 26, 2003, the Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound was incorporated.
-On June 16, 2003, the Board entered into an agreement with Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound in order to provide common administration of student transportation in the Region.
+On June 16, 2003, the Board entered into an agreement with Conseil scolaire catholique Franco-Nord, Conseil Scolaire public du Nord-Est de l'Ontario and Near North District School Board in order to provide common administration of student transportation in the Region.
 This agreement was executed in an effort to increase delivery efficiency and cost effectiveness of student transportation for each of the Boards.
-Under the agreement created at the time Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound was established, decisions related to the financial and operating activities of Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound are shared.
+Under the agreement created at the time Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound are shared.
 No partner is in a position to exercise unilateral control.

 This entity is proportionately consolidated in the Board's consolidated financial statements whereby the Board's pro-rata share of assets, liabilities, revenues and expenses of the consortium are included in the Board's consolidated financial statements.
+The proportionate share of the Board is 17.08% (2021 - 15.31%).
 Inter-organizational transactions and balances have been eliminated.

-17. Partnership in Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound (Continued)
+20. Partnership in Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound (Continued)